gymreklab/cse185-spring19/project_guidelines.md

 * 5pts: The report is well written, conforms to the guidelines above, and meets all the criteria
 * 5pts: The methods section is written clearly enough so that we could be able to reproduce your work.
 * 10pts: How close did you come to reproducing the results?
+How many of the figures and tables proposed were you able to reproduce?
 If you couldn't, is there a good rationale for why not?

 ## Awards
 We will be giving out several awards for top projects!
 Each award is worth 2 points (2% of overall grade) of extra credit.